- Open Access

 Pulmonary and vascular disease is common in SIOD

 Among SIOD patients with SMARCAL1 mutations, 22 of 51 (43.1%) patients had lung disease (Table1).
-Obstructive lung disease was present in 7 (13.7%) patients, including 3 (5.9%) with asthma or reactive airway disease, 1 (2.0%) with bronchiectasis, and 3 (5.9%) with emphysematous changes (Table
+Obstructive lung disease was present in 7 (13.7%) patients, including 3 (5.9%) with asthma or reactive airway disease, 1 (2.0%) with bronchiectasis, and 3 (5.9%) with emphysematous changes (Table1).

 Regarding the vascular disease, 32 of 63 (50.8%) patients had clinical symptoms of cerebral ischemia and 6 of 51 (11.8%) patients had documented pulmonary hypertension.
 Twenty-five of 58 (43.1%) patients had CVEs and 27 of 59 (45.8%) patients had TIAs (Table1).
 For 7 patients, the onset of cerebral ischemia preceded the development of renal disease or hypertension, and among patients who received a renal transplant, cerebral ischemia worsened despite renal transplantation (data not shown).

 Of the 65 patients with SMARCAL1 mutations, 47 have died.
-Six (12.8%) died from pulmonary complications, and 7 (14.9%) died from vascular disease (Table
+Six (12.8%) died from pulmonary complications, and 7 (14.9%) died from vascular disease (Table1).

 Histopathology of the SIOD aorta shows fragmented elastin fibers and hyperplasia of the tunica intima and media

 To define better the histopathology of SIOD blood vessels, we analyzed postmortem arterial tissue from three individuals with SIOD (SD60, SD84 and SD120).
 Verhoeff van Gieson staining showed fragmented elastin fibers compared to age-matched controls (Figure2 and Additional file4).
 The aorta, common iliac, and pulmonary arteries of SD60, SD84 and SD120 had marked intimal and medial hyperplasia accompanied by an increased number of elastic lamellae compared to age-matched controls (Figure2 and Additional file4).
 The aortic tunica intima of SD60 and SD120 were 2.6-fold (p-value = 3.5 × 10-13) and 1.4-fold (p-value = 2.1 × 10-3) thicker than age-matched controls, respectively; the tunica media of SD60 and SD120 were 1.3-fold (p-values = 5.6 × 10-21 and 7.2 × 10-15, respectively) thicker than age-matched controls.
 By echocardiogram, SD120 had increased diameter of the sinotubular junction compared to normal using the Halifax formula, although measures at other levels of the aortic root were within the normal range (Additional file5).
 Immunostaining for α-smooth muscle actin showed an increased number of positive cells suggesting smooth muscle cell hyperplasia in the aortic intima of SD60 and SD120 (Additional file6).

 Inflammation is not increased in the SIOD aorta

 Since SIOD patients have an immune disorder and the inflammation of atherosclerosis causes smooth muscle cell hyperplasia[40, 41], we also looked for evidence of arterial inflammation.
 Using CD68 as a macrophage marker, CD3 as a T-cell marker, and CD20 as a B-cell marker, immunostaining did not detect an inflammatory infiltrate within the arterial walls (Additional file7) except for the CD68+ macrophages within the atherosclerotic lesions of SD84 (Additional file7).

 Histopathology of the SIOD umbilical cord shows a fragmented internal elastic lamina